-The Dutch Corporate Governance Code (‘the Code’) does not apply directly to Triodos Bank NV, as Triodos Bank’s depository receipts are not listed on any regulated market.
-Nevertheless, Triodos Bank endorses the principles of the Dutch Corporate Governance Code.
-The full comply-or-explain statement as required under the Code can be accessed at Triodos Bank’s website.
+The Dutch Corporate Governance Code (‘the Code’) only applies to companies whose shares are listed on a regulated market.
+Even though Triodos Bank’s depository receipts are not listed on any regulated market it chooses to endorse and comply with the principles and best practices of the Code.
+The full comply-or-explain statement as required under the Code can be accessed at www.triodos.com/govstructure.

-Triodos Bank generally complies with the principles and best practices of the Code.
-However, it has also made a well-considered decision to deviate from specific points.
+Although Triodos Bank generally complies with the principles and best practices of the Code, it has opted to consciously differ from it in several specific instances.

-The first deviation relates to voting rights on shares.
-To protect Triodos Bank’s mission and objectives as much as possible, depository receipt holders are not allowed to exercise voting rights on the underlying shares, which are instead exercised by The .
-Also, depository receipt holders cannot make recommendations for appointments of members of the Board of SAAT.
+The first deviation relates to voting rights on shares and appointments.
+To secure the continuity of Triodos Bank’s mission and objectives, depository receipt holders cannot exercise voting rights on the underlying shares.
+Instead these rights are exercised by SAAT.
+For the same reason, depository receipt holders cannot make recommendations for appointments of members of the Board of SAAT, and former Executive Board or Supervisory Board members of the bank can be appointed as members of the Board of SAAT.

-The second deviation relates to the term of office of the Statutory Directors.
-This term is not limited to a period of four years, because Triodos Bank feels that this would not serve the long-term development of the company.
+The second instance relates to the term of office of Executive Board members.
+This term is not limited to a period of four years because Triodos Bank feels that this would not serve the long-term development of the organisation.

-Further, Triodos Bank deviates from the Code’s best practice to submit all proposals to the General Meeting of Shareholders for material amendments to the Articles of Association separate agenda items.
-The reason for this is that Triodos Bank wants to retain the possibility, to be exercised at the discretion of the Executive Board and the Supervisory Board, to submit a proposal for multiple amendments to the Articles of Association as a single agenda item if there is a strong degree of interrelatedness between these proposed amendments.
+Finally, Triodos Bank also differs from the Code’s best practice to submit all proposals relating to material amendments to the Articles of Association as separate agenda items to the General Meeting.
+For practical reasons Triodos Bank wants to retain the possibility, at the discretion of the Executive Board and the Supervisory Board, to submit a proposal for multiple amendments to the Articles of Association as one single agenda item when these proposed amendments are strongly interrelated.